ICF Walls: The practical Thermal Envelope

 Most houses are built with 2x4 or 2x6 softwood "sticks" and filled with fiberglass fluff.
 This is 19th-century technology attempting to solve 21st-century energy problems.
 It leaks air through thousands of staple holes, it burns readily, it rots when damp, and it offers minimal protection against extreme weather.

-Insulating Concrete Forms (ICF) represent a paradigm shift in building science.
+Insulating Concrete Forms (ICF) represent a major change in building science.
 Instead of assembling a wall from hundreds of small parts, ICF creates a monolithic concrete structure that is simultaneously your structure, your insulation, and your air barrier.

 Visual Analysis: The Composite Strength